Mohamed-abd-elnaby/smartPlaces/README.md

         SmartPlaces.initialize(getString(R.string.google_api_key),this)

- #Start lib with Context and FragmentManger
+ #Start lib with (Context and FragmentManger) from activity

          SmartPlaces.start(this, supportFragmentManager, { result ->
                      result.takeIf { it != null }?.let {